ShinyTrinkets/twofold.ts/README.md

 </ignore>

-To see a list with all the available tags, you can call:
+To see a list with all available tags you can use, call:

 ```sh
 tfold --tags